bcc-code/developer.bcc.no/docs/get-involved.md

 # Join the BCC IT Community

-::: tip Volunteer Weekend in November
+::: tip Weekly Wednesday Work parties
-Looking forward to the next volunteer weekend from 17-19 November.
+On Wednesdays the developers in the IT community regularly gather on Discord in a Weekly Wednesday Work party (WWW), to work together on BCC projects.

-More information about this weekend can be found on our Discord channel!
+Check Discord to see when the next event is taking place!
 :::

 The BCC IT Community is a place for *anybody* within BCC who is interested in IT and digital product development.